composer/pcre/README.md

 instead of returning `null` (or false in some cases), so you can now use the return values safely relying on the fact that they can only be strings (for replace), ints (for match) or arrays (for grep/split).

-Similarly, due to type safety requirements matching using PREG_OFFSET_CAPTURE is made available via `matchWithOffset` and `matchAllWithOffset`.
-You cannot pass the flag to `match`/`matchAll`.

 Additionally the `Preg` class provides match methods that return `bool` rather than `int`, for stricter type safety when the number of pattern matches is not useful: